jiaweipan997/AS-FPN/README.md

 # AS-FPN
 This repo is the official implementation of "AS-FPN: An Asymmetric Semantic-Preserving Feature Pyramid Network for Efficient Semantic Segmentation".
-This repo contains the supported code, configuration files, and datasets to reproduce the semantic segmentation results of BiDNet.
+This repo contains the supported code, configuration files, and datasets to reproduce the semantic segmentation results of AS-FPN.
 The code is mainly based on [MMSegmentaion V1.2.2.](https://github.com/open-mmlab/mmsegmentation/tree/main) All experiments were performed on NVIDIA GTX 3090Ti GPUs in CUDA 12.1, Python 3.11, and PyTorch 2.4.1.

 ## Installation